 Marriott Bonvoy includes a wide range of resort brands ranging from Ritz-Carlton properties to Westin Hotels and Resorts.
 Free nights typically start at just 5,000 points during the off-peak season, although that’s for a Category 1 property.
 For a Category 8 property, the program’s highest tier, you’ll likely fork over 85,000 to 100,000 points per night.

 Marriott Bonvoy points are worth approximately 0.8 cents each, and Marriott also offers its PointSavers program, which lets you book award nights for 20 percent off in select destinations at various times throughout the year.

 World of Hyatt

 World of Hyatt points are typically worth around 1.7 cents each.
 This hotel brand has a smaller footprint worldwide than others with large loyalty programs, but you can get significant value from your hotel points and from building loyalty with World of Hyatt.

-World of Hyatt is probably most popular for the luxurious resort experiences you can book with very few points.
-For example, you can book a free night at the Park Hyatt Paris-Vendome for just 30,000 World of Hyatt points.
+Free nights at Hyatt properties usually start at just 5,000 points for a Category 1 property, but they can cost up to 40,000 points per night for a standard room in a Category 8 property.
+However, World of Hyatt is probably most popular for the luxurious resort experiences you can book with very few points.
+For example, you may be able to book a free night at the Park Hyatt Paris-Vendome for just 30,000 World of Hyatt points.